akitasoftware/akita-nginx-module/README.md

 8. Reload the NGINX configuration with `nginx -s reload`

 9. Check whether the Akita agent indicates whether traffic is successfully being captured and uploaded to the Akita cloud.
-If not, please contact [support@akitasoftware.com] for assistance, including any output from the Akita agent, your NGINX configuration, and your NGINX log file.
+If not, please contact support@akitasoftware.com for assistance, including any output from the Akita agent, your NGINX configuration, and your NGINX log file.

 ### Prebuilt modules

 Prebuilt modules are currently available for NGINX Plus release 28 (1.23.2) and R27 (1.21.6) on the Linux x86_64 platform.
 We also have a module for the open source NGINX version 1.22.0.
 You can download this module from the [latest release](https://github.com/akitasoftware/akita-nginx-module/releases/latest) on GitHub.

-Please [contact Akita](support@akitasoftware.com) to request support for additional versions of NGINX!
+Please [contact Akita](mailto:support@akitasoftware.com) to request support for additional versions of NGINX!

 After downloading the module, install it in `/etc/nginx/modules` and create a symbolic link with the non-version-specific module name:

 ```
-$ sudo ln -s /etc/nginx/modules/ngx_http_akita_module_1.23.2.so /etc/nginx/modules/ngx_ahttp_akita_module.so
+$ sudo ln -s ngx_http_akita_module_1.23.2.so /etc/nginx/modules/ngx_ahttp_akita_module.so
 ```

 ### Building the module from source

 To use the Akita module with other versions of NGINX, you must compile it from source.
 First determine the version of NGINX you are running.
-(For NGINX Plus, this will match a corresponding release of the open-source version of NGINX.)
+(For NGINX Plus, this will match a corresponding open-source release of NGINX.)

 ```
 $ nginx -v